smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ##2015

+###August
+I will finish the view triggers this month and please hopefully test.

+######2 August
+* Still not enjoying t_rif40_studies trigger code.
+I wrote more of it, but then I decided I needed another break.
+It is awful.
+I will start looking at view triggers.

+######1 August
+* Defeated by the evilness of the t_rif40_studies trigger.
+Must... get... this... done...

 ###July
-I plan to finish the trigger work that I began last month and begin to set up a proper test suite to verify that everything has been set up correctly.
+I plan to finish the table trigger work that I began last month and begin to set up a proper test suite to verify that everything has been set up correctly.
 Also continue work on simple batch installation scripts so I can easily re-create the latest version of the sahsuland_dev database.

 ######31 July
 * Finished t_rif40_results, t_rif40_study_areas, t_rif40_study_sql, and t_rif40_study_sql_log triggers.
 The only table trigger left is t_rif40_studies trigger.